 There are over 600 species of conifers currently recognized worldwide and the Botanical Garden has over 250.
 Conifers can be found in almost every garden section.
 The following gardens have a higher concentration and should not be missed.

-James Nobel Dwarf Conifer Garden
+James Noble Dwarf Conifer Garden

 Dawn Redwood Grove